Fractlord/NTLMv2-Key-Decryptor/README.md

-# NTLMv2-Key-Decryptor
+# NTLMv2 Key Decryptor

-This Python project simulates NTLMv2 authentication processes to derive and decrypt the session key used in SMB traffic decryption.
-It is educational and provides insight into NTLM's cryptographic mechanisms.
+A Python-based tool to simulate NTLMv2 authentication processes and decrypt session keys for SMB traffic decryption.
+This project provides insights into the cryptographic mechanisms of NTLMv2 and serves educational purposes in network security.

 ## Features
-- Simulates NTLMv2 key exchange processes.
+- Simulates NTLMv2 key exchange and session key derivation.
 - Decrypts session keys using RC4.
-- Outputs a decrypted session key for SMB traffic decryption.
+- Outputs decrypted session keys for SMB traffic analysis (e.g., in Wireshark).

 ## Requirements
 - Python 3.6+